arspiewak/udacity-neighborhood-map/README.md

 ## Credits

-Resources used in creating this project are credited in a Credits screen chained to from the help screen.
-I have extracted that information [here](Attributions.html).
+Resources used in creating this project are credited in a Credits screen, which is chained to from the help screen.
+I have extracted that information [here](http://arspiewak.github.io/udacity-neighborhood-map/Attributions.html).

 ## Known issues